Germany advises against travel to China amid COVID surge – DW – 01/07/2023

-Germany will require a negative COVID test for travelers arriving from China from January 9.
+Germany will require a negative COVID-19 test for travelers arriving from China beginning January 9.

-China has been overwhelmed by a burgeoning number of coronavirus cases since it removed many of the draconian measures it imposed to contain the virus for the last three years.
+China has been overwhelmed by a burgeoning number of coronavirus cases since it removed many of the measures it imposed to contain the virus for the past three years.

-Health experts predicts that China has been under-reporting cases, with EU diplomats earlier this week encouraging European countries to also test and sequence wastewater samples from aircrafts from China to detect the spread of the infection.
+Health experts believe that China has been underreporting cases, with EU diplomats earlier this week encouraging member states to also test and sequence wastewater samples from aircraft from China to detect COVID-19.

 Beijing suspends social media accounts critical of government COVID-19 policies